SynEdgy/synedgy.com/docs/README.md

-While *the resource* that effects the change is still some kind of "high level function", script, or code, we now have a more scalable abstraction which weighs less on the the cognitive load.
+While *the resource* that effects the change is still some kind of "high level function", script, or code, we now have a more scalable abstraction which weighs less on the cognitive load.
 We can think, discuss, collaborate in state (which is just data), and we don't have to handle the logic (if/else) at this level of discussion.
 It is also easier to extract information about the current state, calling the **Get** method of the resources we discussed.